vortesnail/text-cursor-prompt/README.md

 }

 const popTextCursorPrompt = new window.popTextCursorPrompt(textEle, promptContainer, promptTextELe, config);

 popTextCursorPrompt.start();

+// you also can change the text what you want to show at any time const newText = 'new text that you wan to show';
+popTextCursorPrompt.changeText(newText);

 // you want to close this feature when something finished
 // you can do that as the followed code